buildbuddy-io/bazel_env.bzl/README.md

 ## Usage

+Build the `bazel_env` target to keep the tools and toolchains up-to-date with the Bazel build.
-Running the `bazel_env` target updates the tools and toolchains when necessary.
-In fact, building the target is sufficient, but doesn't clean up tools that were removed from the rule.
+The target can also be executed with `bazel run` to print the list of tools and toolchains as well as clean up removed tools.

 ## Documentation